CommodoreAlex/Jenkins/README.md

 # Jenkins for System Administrators 📘

-Welcome to the **Jenkins for System Administrators** repository!
 This repository provides comprehensive resources and guidance to help system administrators effectively manage Jenkins, a powerful tool for continuous integration (CI) and continuous delivery (CD).

 ---